 Welcome to London

 Originally settled by the Romans nearly 2,000 years ago, London is rich with both history and tradition.
-Today, London is the largest city in Western Europe with a population of over 7 million people, and yet in some ways, life still goes on as it has for centuries.
+Today, London is the largest city in Western Europe.
+London’s growing population is now over 7 million people.
+Even still, in some ways, London life goes on as it has for centuries.
 Britain’s monarchs have been crowned here since the coronation of William the Conqueror on Christmas day in 1066!

 This historic city is the setting for innumerable works of literature, boasts a myriad of galleries and museums, and is one of the major music capitals of the world.
 Fantastic performance opportunities abound for you and your group in this culturally rich and diverse city.

-Enjoy a concert tour of England, and let yourself by immersed in all that London has to offer as you share your music with local people.
+Enjoy a concert tour of England.
+Bring your ensemble to experience all that London has to offer as you share your music with local people.

 Depart North America for London, England.